ericbulloch/kwmd/README.md

 - [TryHackMe Write-Ups](write_ups/try_hack_me/)
 - [VulnHub Write-Ups](write_ups/vuln_hub/)

-## Hacking Flow
+## Methodology

 I have been documenting the steps and scenarios that I often see in capture the flag events.
-I call this my hacking flow.
 I use it as a reference and guide while I work on capture the flag events.
 My goal is for this to continue to evolve and become my one-stop shop for bug bounties and capture the flag events.

 ### Starting